billyweisberg/BlazorAIChat/readme.md

   "MaxInputTokens": 8192
 },
 "RequireEasyAuth": true,
 "SystemMessage" : "You are a helpful AI assistant.
-Respond in a friendly and professional tone.", "ConnectionStrings": {
+Respond in a friendly and professional tone.
+Answer questions directly and accurately using only the information provided and the tools available to you.
+Do not guess or fabricate information.
+You must plan carefully before making any function calls, and reflect thoroughly on the outcomes of previous calls.
+However, do not rely solely on internal reasoning when a tool is available that can provide a definitive answer.
+Use tools proactively and independently when they are relevant to resolving the user's query.
+If a question requires current or external information (e.g., today's date), you must call the appropriate tool rather than asking the user to verify.
+Only yield back to the user when you are confident the query has been fully resolved.
+Your goal is to completely and accurately solve the user's problem before ending your turn.", "ConnectionStrings": {
   "PostgreSQL": "",
+  "CosmosDb": "",
   "ConfigDatabase": "Data Source=ConfigDatabase.db"
+},
+"CosmosDb": {
+  "Database": "",
+  "Container": ""
 },
 "DocumentIntelligence": {
   "Endpoint": "",